 A partnership is a trading entity made up of a number of individual "members".
 In insolvency there is no protection for each of the members of the partnership, as in a limited liability company.
 Therefore, the individual partners are fully liable for the partnership debts if the partnership cannot meet them.

 What is Joint and Several Liability?

-This implies that all members are liable for the partnership debts in full or in part individually, dependent usually on their ability to pay.
+These terms imply that all members are liable for the partnership debts in full or in part individually, dependent on their ability to pay.
 Thus a creditor(s) /liquidator can "go after" the member with the most assets to satisfy debts, then the next and so on until all debts are satisfied or until all partners are made bankrupt.

 See Domino Effect for further details.

 If you are in a Limited Liability Partnership, you have slightly more protection than if you were in a partnership.
 Doctors, accountants, lawyers and other professions often choose this business structure to ensure as individuals, they have more protection against personal liability.

 If your LLP is under financial pressure, see our page on the options available.

 Worried about poor cashflow?
 Covid-19?, How to pay wages on pay day?
 For expert advice on a range of issues download our free Ultimate Guide For Worried Directors today.
 Or just call us on 0800 9700539